 When you are remote, i.e., not on campus, the first step is to connect to the VPN (VPN instructions for Mac).

 Follow the instructions at How to remotely connect to a campus Windows PC from a Mac.

 You can mount your home drive and multidrive remotely once you’ve connected to the VPN.
-Learn how to at: Mounting H: and M: Drives on Windows Machines.
+Learn how to at: Connecting to your M:\drive from an Off-Domain Windows 10 computer.

 You can use Zoom for conference calls, office hours, live lectures, and learning center support.
 All faculty, staff, and students have access to Zoom using their Michigan Tech account credentials at michigantech.zoom.us.

 Zoom has several features designed to help prevent your meeting from being disrupted by uninvited guests.
 The following options can be defined when you set up or edit an existing meeting.